allen-sallinger/Interview_Problems/README.md

-# Practice area for compsci fundamentalso
+# Practice area for compsci fundamentals